piitaya/lovelace-mushroom/README.md

 -   🌓 Light and dark theme support
 -   Optional theme customization

 The goal of Mushroom is not to provide custom card for deep customization.
-You can use the excellent [UI-Lovelace-Minimalist][ui-lovelace-minimalist] and [Button-card][button-card] plugins for this.
+You can use the excellent [UI Lovelace Minimalist][ui-lovelace-minimalist] and [Button card][button-card] plugins for this.

 ## Installation